Golden syrup, where have you been all my life?

 Where to Buy Golden Syrup?

-If you’re in the US, you might be asking, can I buy golden syrup?!
+If you’re in the US, you might be thinking, I don’t have golden syrup.
+Where can I buy it?
 And what does it taste like?
+Is it like other syrups?
+Can vegans have golden syrup?
+What are some things to have golden syrup with?

 Well, I bought a $5 bottle of Lyle’s Golden Syrup at World Market.
-When I got home, I tried a spoonful and…wow, yum!
-It has a buttery, kind of caramel flavor, different from any of the syrups I typically use in the US (e.g., maple, light/dark corn syrup, molasses).
+When I got home, I immediately tried a spoonful and…wow, yum!
+It has a buttery, kind of caramel flavor, different from any of the syrups I typically use in the US (e.g., maple, light/dark corn syrup, molasses, maple syrup).

-From what I’ve read online, you might also be able to find Lyle’s Golden Syrup in the international section of your local grocery store.
-Or you can add a bottle of Lyle’s Golden Syrup to your next Amazon order.
+From what I’ve read online, you might be able to find golden syrup at Trader Joe’s or Walmart or in the international section of your local grocery store.
+Or you can add a bottle of Lyle’s Golden Syrup to your next Amazon order (click here to get golden syrup on Amazon).
 It’s much cheaper to make golden syrup yourself, though!
 Just be sure to make it up a day or so before you want to use it so it has time to cool and thicken.

 What Do I Need to Make Golden Syrup?

 Not much in the way of ingredients or cooking tools!
-As far as ingredients go, all you need is sugar, water, and a slice of lemon.
+As far as golden syrup ingredients go, all you need is sugar, water, and a slice of lemon.
 Yep, that’s it!
+(Scroll down to for the complete golden syrup recipe.)

 Here are the kitchen tools you need: a saucepan, a kettle to boil water in, a measuring cup, and a sterilized glass jar with a lid.